 Great for smaller surfaces!
 At 12” x 5” x 6”, this cool caddy can be sitting pretty anywhere you need a little organizational help.
 The pocket panel wraps all the way around and is divided into eight sections in a variety of sizes.

 With a slim silhouette and two deep pockets, this pouch is the go-to accessory that can go-anywhere.
-We used waterproof canvas bound in fold-over elastic.
+We used waterproof canvas bound with fold-over elastic.
 Brand new to sewing?
 This project can add to your sewing skills.

 These bright + fanciful designs can add a splash of freshness to linens, garments, and more.
 Pick a Grapefruit, Papaya, Pineapple, Watermelon or Grapes.
 Use one or collect them all as a set.
 Free downloads in 8 formats.